Parth04Dalvi/Temple-Management-System/README.md

 To replace traditional, paper-based workflows with a digital platform, allowing for easier tracking, communication, and data management.<br />

 PURPOSE
-To create a seamless interface for devotees to participate in temple events, make donations, and receive updates and notifications about temple activities.
+To create a seamless interface for devotees to participate in temple events, make donations, and receive updates and notifications about temple activities.<br />
-To ensure transparency in financial transactions, donations, and inventory management, fostering trust among the community.
+To ensure transparency in financial transactions, donations, and inventory management, fostering trust among the community.<br />

 GOALS
-Create a platform that combines event scheduling, donation tracking, volunteer management, and administrative tasks in one place.
+Create a platform that combines event scheduling, donation tracking, volunteer management, and administrative tasks in one place.<br />
-Implement features such as event reminders, online bookings, live-streaming of rituals, and push notifications to keep devotees engaged.
+Implement features such as event reminders, online bookings, live-streaming of rituals, and push notifications to keep devotees engaged.<br />
-Enable temple authorities to better manage resources, track inventory, and assign tasks to volunteers effectively Generate reports and analytics on donation trends, attendance, and event success to help temples make informed decisions for future initiatives.
+Enable temple authorities to better manage resources, track inventory, and assign tasks to volunteers effectively<br />
+Generate reports and analytics on donation trends, attendance, and event success to help temples make informed decisions for future initiatives.<br />

 ![image](https://github.com/user-attachments/assets/8bc99d3e-ebf7-4e4d-902f-98004dcc6ddb)